couchbaselabs/sdk-rfcs/rfc/0055-serializers-transcoders.md

 In languages such as Go, where there is a common language-level method of specifying an array of bytes that is specifically of JSON type (in Go this is the json.RawMessage type), the SDK is responsible for extending the LegacyTranscoder, JsonTranscoder and RawJsonTranscoder to support these types implicitly.
 Additionally, depending on the context of any SDK Specific Transcoder, these too should support these specialized types.

 ####  Languages With Type Trait Capabilities
-(I’ll use Scala terms here, but some languages have similar and can make use of this.)
+(I'll use Scala terms here, but some languages have similar and can make use of this.)
 Scala gets a small tweak to permit it to take advantage of its advanced type capabilities.
 When app does:

 ```scala